Can there be a unifying definition of public relations? This is the story about the difficulties of finding that definition.

-Reading time: 14 minutes
+Reading time: 12 minutes

+They allegedly gave up after obtaining over 2,000+ different ones.
 My vanity forces me to add to this already long list, so I had to create a PR definition of my own:

-I’ll answer the question, what is PR?
+Simply put: I’ll answer the question, what is public relations?

 Marketing vs. Communications

 Large companies often have a marketing department and a communications department.